roti-d/100-days-of-code/log.md

 **Thoughts:**
 - I printed out all the slides and took notes there via watching the video.
 I think this works better as I can later transfer the notes to REM notes.

+## Day 41: Aug 15, 2022 (Mon)

+**Today's Progress**:
+- None, spent majority of the day reviewing Fractal's doc.

+**What I learned**:
+- Overview of Fractal, how they are thinking about the problem.

+**Thoughts:**
+- Need to get back to this today.
+Can't go on two days without self-study.